VegaDeftwing/OpGuidesHugoSrc/content/Engineering/a1-linuxshell.md

 If you're really lazy, [Grex](https://github.com/pemistahl/grex) is "[automatically generates] a single regular expression from user-provided test cases.
 The resulting expression is guaranteed to match the test cases which it was generated from."

+Note that not all things that seem like a good fit are a good fit for regex, for example, [email](http://www.ex-parrot.com/pdw/Mail-RFC822-Address.html).

 ## Job Control

 [TODO]